 Interactive video: hotspots, chapters and branching

-"Play" and "pause" used to be the whole interface of online video.
-Interactive video adds more: the viewer can tap a product, jump to a section, or choose a path.
-Used well it shortens the route from interest to action.
-Used carelessly it turns a clear video into a fiddly toy.
+"Play" and "pause" used to be the entire interface of online video.
+Interactive video hands the viewer more: tap a product, jump to a section, choose a path.
+Used well, it shortens the route from interest to action.
+Used carelessly, it turns a clear video into a fiddly toy nobody asked for.

 - Shoppable hotspots, tappable products inside the frame; the foundational, highest-value layer.